Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Typical examples of VAT zero-rated items usually relate to health, food, children’s clothing, and publishing.
 It’s tricky though, because ‘food’ does not include alcohol, and not all food is zero-rated.
 Just to confuse things even more, VAT registered businesses which prepare and sell food for consumption on the premises do not generally fall into the zero-rated category.

-You must also keep the VAT invoices for any goods and services you purchase for the business.
-When you make VAT submissions (sometimes known as a VAT return) to HMRC, you’ll pay or reclaim the difference between the VAT you charge to your customers, and the VAT you pay out on purchases.
+When you make VAT submissions (sometimes known as a VAT return) to HMRC, you’ll pay or reclaim the difference between the VAT you charge to your customers (the VAT you collect), and the VAT you pay out on purchases.

 For some businesses this can work out rather well, especially if they mainly sell zero-rated goods and services.
 This means that your customers are paying 0% VAT, so whilst you’re not collecting much VAT on your sales, you will probably have costs which aren’t zero-rated, such as fuel, stationery, and IT services.